Are menstrual cramps normal?

 Avoiding caffeine and salty foods

-reviewing sleep patterns
+Reviewing sleep patterns

 Last word;

-You can apply alternative solutions to relieve cramps until the appointment day, and make Kiklou menstrual panties a part of your routine to increase menstrual comfort.
+You can apply alternative solutions to relieve your cramps until the appointment day, and make Kiklou menstrual panties a part of your routine to increase menstrual comfort.

->>>Click to view the Kiklou washable menstrual panties now.
+>>>Click to review Kiklou washable menstrual panties now.

 Source